bernadinm/hybrid-cloud/labs/lab-2-bursting-from-aws-to-azure.md

 ## Bursting into Azure from AWS

+In the previous lab we've configured a cluster with small # of DC/OS instances.
+In this lab we will increase the # of nodes on one of the cloud providers (Azure) to simulate bursting and expanding capacity to the cloud

 ### Adding or Removing Remote Nodes or Default Region Nodes

 Change the number of remote nodes in the desired cluster profile.